What you don’t know can hurt you.

 Use the information you gathered in Step 2 to construct a unique promise.
 Can you deliver something no one else can?

-This may be challenging at first, but that’s the point.
+This may be challenging at first, but that is the point.
 Most businesses in the same category offer the same features and benefits.
 As a result, they end up sending the same generic marketing messages to everyone.

-Regardless of how challenging it may be, you must find a way to show people how you’re different.
+Regardless of how challenging it may be, you must find a way to show people how you are different.

 As an example, talk about how you developed your product or service.
-What’s the process?
+What is the process?
 How is it different?
 What makes it better?

 Refer to your ideal customer profile when creating your brand message.
-Take what you discovered about them in Step 3 and use it to create a message that speaks to them loud and clear.
+Then, take what you discovered about them in Step 3 and use it to make a message that speaks to them loud and clear.

-One thing to keep in mind is that your brand message may to evolve over time.
-The simplest changes or tweaks in your message can have profound results.
-Don’t get discouraged if it takes a while to get develop a strong message.
+One thing to keep in mind is that your brand message may evolve.
+The most straightforward changes or tweaks in your message can have profound results.
+So don’t get discouraged if it takes a while to develop a strong message.

 Step 5: Tell It to the World